captionpoint/captionpoint-plays/!archives/FROG-AND-TOAD-v2.md

 ---

+class: blue
 [gentle piano]

 ---

 class: blue
 ## TOAD:
 It's Christmas Eve.
 The fire is burning.

+---

+class: blue
 The hot chocolate is ready.
 But Frog is late.

 ---